3 easy steps to enable WebP image format in Umbraco CMS

 To check whether a specific browser supports WebP format, I can recommend the following websites:

-Since the ImageProcessor package should be already installed in the Umbraco CMS solution, you need to take just two following steps:
+Since the ImageProcessor package should be already installed in the Umbraco CMS solution, you need to take just three following steps:

 Start with installing ImageProcessor.Plugins.WebP package.